mahf93/tracking-memorization/README.md

 ```
 python3 experiments.py --model resnet --filename <filename> --modelfilename <modelfilename>
 ```
 The model is saved in ./checkpoint/ directoty and the results are saved in ./results/ directory.
+Running this script automatically computes susceptibility during training as well.

 ## A walk-through on a dataset with real-world label noise
 To illustrate how to use our method, we provide our results for the Clothing1M dataset [1], which is a real-world dataset with 1M images of clothes.
 The images have been labeled from the texts that accompany them, hence there are both clean and noisy labels in the set.
 The ground-truth of the labels is not available (i.e., we do not know which samples have clean labels and which samples have noisy labels).
 Therefore we cannot explicitly track memorization as measured by the accuracy on a noisy subset of the training set, but we can use susceptibility as a metric, since it does not require access to the ground-truth labels.
 Although the labels of the training set are not clean, a held-out test set with clean labels is available, in addition to the training set.
 We do not use this held-out clean set during training, but use it only to evaluate the performance of our approach based on susceptibility.